anilipour/anilipour.github.io/cosmology.md

 ### Lyman-$\alpha$ Forest 1D Power Spectrum Estimation

-I previously worked with Naim Goksel-Karacayli and Nikhil Padmanabhan on estimating the 1D Ly-$\alpha$ forest power spectrum using the quadratic maximum likelihood estimator with data from the BOSS and eBOSS missions of SDSS.
+I worked with Naim Goksel-Karacayli and Nikhil Padmanabhan on estimating the 1D Ly-$\alpha$ forest power spectrum using the quadratic maximum likelihood estimator with data from the BOSS and eBOSS missions of SDSS.
 More information can be found in my [iPoster](https://aas240-aas.ipostersessions.com/?s=7A-34-77-02-25-72-22-5C-15-06-27-65-0D-E9-5E-D2) presented at AAS 240 in Pasadena.